-Dr. Mendenhall's research also engages with the movement for global mental health.
-Her co-edited book with Dr. Brandon Kohrt (Duke) entitled, "Global Mental Health: Anthropological Perspectives" was released in 2015, along with a companion article published in Lancet Psychiatry (2016).
+For several years I have been engaged with the movement for global mental health.
+I co-edited a book with Dr. Brandon Kohrt entitled, Global Mental Health: Anthropological Perspectives (Routledge, 2015), along with a companion article published in Lancet Psychiatry (2016).
 Drawing on the experience of many well-known experts in this area, these projects illustrate that mental illnesses are not only problems experienced by individuals but must also be understood and treated at the social and cultural levels.
-Prof. Mendenhall co-organized an international conference on "Global Mental Health: Transdisciplinary Perspectives" at Georgetown University.
+In 2016, I co-organized an international conference on "Global Mental Health: Transdisciplinary Perspectives" at Georgetown University.
 I also collaborated with and contributed to small projects associated with PRIME and with the Africa Mental Health Foundation.

 I hold an Honorary Appointment in the Faculty of Health Sciences at the University of the Witwatersrand where I mentor PhD Students and have conducted multiple research projects.
 This work is primarily in the Developmental Pathways for Health Research Unit located at Chris Hani Baragwanath Hospital.

 In 2017, I was awarded the George Foster Award for Practicing Medical Anthropology by the Society for Medical Anthropology.
 My work has been supported by the National Science Foundation, National Institutes of Health Fogarty International Center, South African Medical Research Council, and my research institutions.
 Most recently I have benefited from many small grants from Georgetown University from the SFS Dean's Office, Provost Office, Global Futures Initiative, Global Environmental Initiative, and the Global Health Initiative.

 For more than I decade I have also developed global health curriculum for youth.
 More information is available at www.GHN4C.org.